Christian Hosoi: Early life

-Hosoi was born on October 5, 1967, to a father of Japanese descent from Hawaii, and a mother of European and American descent.
+Hosoi was born on October 5, 1967, to a father of Japanese descent from Hawaii, and a mother of Scots-Irish descent.
 He grew up in Los Angeles and Hawaii.

 Skateboard career

 Hosoi started skating at seven or eight years old with veterans such as Shogo Kubo, Tony Alva, Stacy Peralta, and Jay Adams as his idols.
 His father, Ivan "Pops" Hosoi became the manager of the Marina Del Rey Skatepark, and Christian quit school and spent his time there where he developed his skill.

 In 1979, as an amateur, Hosoi was sponsored by Powell Peralta.
 He left Powell Peralta a year later when they would not allow him to turn professional and joined Dogtown Skateboards.
 Shortly thereafter, Dogtown went out of business.
 Christian turned pro at the age of 14 with Sims Skateboards.
 After leaving Sims, Hosoi joined Alva Skates with the idea of launching his own company through Alva.
 Hosoi later claimed that he "almost quit" Alva Skates following an argument over Hosoi's allegation that Alva "cheated [Hosoi] out" of the fish-tail board shape, which Hosoi claimed to have conceptualized and shown to Alva.

 Hosoi invented the Christ Air and Rocket Air.
 In 1984, he formed his own company, Hosoi Skates, first distributed through Skull Skates, then through NHS-INC.

+In 1985, he launched Christian Hosoi Enterprises Inc., a family-owned skateboard company.

 When street skating began to emerge in the mid-to-late 1980s, Hosoi showed talent there, winning both the vert and street contests at the Lotte Cup contest in Japan in 1989.

 Incarceration

 Hosoi's pro career began to falter as a recession hit the US in the early 1990s and as street skating began to overtake vert in media coverage.
 Hosoi faced bankruptcy after financial difficulties with a series of failed skateboard companies like Tuff Sk8s, Sk8 Kultur, Milk, and Focus, in addition to a growing addiction to drugs.

 In 1995, Hosoi was arrested on two minor offenses, and a warrant for his arrest was issued for failing to appear in court.
 To avoid arrest, Hosoi stopped attending competitions and demos, including declining an invitation to the first X Games (then the Extreme Games), which was going to be marketed as a renewed rivalry between Tony Hawk and Hosoi.

-Hosoi was finally captured in January 2000 at the Honolulu airport.
+Hosoi was finally captured in January 2000 at Honolulu International Airport.
 He was apprehended while attempting to transport nearly 1.5 lb of crystal methamphetamine from Los Angeles to Honolulu.

 He was charged with trafficking with the intent to distribute.
-He was sentenced to ten years' incarceration, of which he served four and was released from the San Bernardino Central Detention Center in June 2004.
+He was sentenced to ten years' incarceration, of which he served four, and was released from the San Bernardino Central Detention Center in June 2004.

 Personal life

-Hosoi is married to former nightclub dancer Jennifer Lee and has four sons, James Hosoi, Rhythm Hosoi (from a previous relationship), Classic Hosoi and Endless Hosoi.
+Hosoi married Jennifer Lee in court on June 19, 2001, while he was still in prison, and has four sons, James Hosoi, Rhythm Hosoi (from a previous relationship), Classic Hosoi and Endless Hosoi.